 Transitions can be tough.
 Very few people like change, and those in churches are no different.
-Hiring an interim pastor to help transition from one lead pastor to the next can help “soften the blow,” but even transitioning from an interim pastor to a new senior pastor can be tough.
+Hiring an interim pastor can help “soften the blow” when transitioning to a new pastor, but even transitioning from an interim pastor to a new senior pastor can be tough.
 People get used to a certain style of leadership and preaching, and sometimes the “new” can feel “wrong.”

 At VitalChurch, our interim pastors know that the transitioning of a lead pastor is difficult, and they do everything they can to help the process go as smoothly as possible and set the church’s next senior pastor up for success.
 Here are a few of the ways we help facilitate the transition from interim pastor to the next senior pastor: